bariir/School_District_Analysis/README.md

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools? <br>
     The schools overall math and reading grades will be lower compare to other schools.<br>

-  - Top and bottom 5 performing schools <br>
+  - Top and bottom 5 performing schools.<br>

 	![Top 5 performing schools](/Resources/top_5_performing_schools.png)<br>

 	![Bottom 5 performing schools](/Resources/bottom_5_performing_schools.png)<br>

-  - Math and reading scores by grade <br>
+  - Math and reading scores by grade.<br>

 	Thomas High School 9th graders math and reading scores has been excluded which will not be counted towards overall grades. <br>